Neujahrskonzert mit dem Konzerthausorchester Berlin

 If reserved tickets are not paid for within the deadline stated, the KHB has the right to offer them for sale to other customers, without any substitution.
 If partial amounts have been paid, these will be refunded.

 6.9.
 Cancellation or Postponement of Events

-If an event is postponed, tickets already purchased lose their validity and will be exchanged.
+If an event is postponed, tickets already purchased keep their validity for the new date in most cases.
+If the event is cancelled, tickets lose their validity and can be returned.
 Only tickets purchased at the KHB’s ticket office or via Konzerthaus.de can be returned for a refund within 14 days after the cancelled or postponed event, and the purchaser must provide a bank account.
 The value of the tickets will be refunded by bank transfer.
-Mailing costs or other expenses will not be refunded.
-Further claims are excluded.
+All further claims are excluded.
 If the tickets were purchased from an external ticket sales point, all claims and requests must be addressed to that ticket sales point, presenting or mailing in the tickets in question.